tylerneylon/math/thought1/thought1.md

 I wish I were better versed in the relevant schools of philosophy before writing this so I could explain exactly how this line of thought fits in historically.
-I don't think I'm an expert at the history around these ideas, but I will mention a small number of prior ideas and how they relate.
+Despite my lack of historical expertise, I will at least mention a small number of prior ideas and how they relate.

-One of the most relevant set of ideas is that of *pragmatism* as championed by Charles Pierce in the early 20th century CHECK.
+*Pragmatism* is a relevant set of ideas champtioned by Charles Pierce.
 Pierce's perspective is typically summarized as saying that an idea is true exactly when it is *useful*.
-I have quite deliberately gone in a subtly but critically important direction by replacing the word *useful* by the word *effective*, and I'll explain the distinction I have in mind.
+I have deliberately used the word *effective* rather than *useful* for reasons I'll explain below, but the difference is more superficial than profound.

 A brief but compelling argument against the idea of truth as usefulness is this: It may be useful to think of my spouse as faithful, but that certainly doesn't make it true.
-I suspect Pierce himself would have disagreed with this in much the same way I will, though I can't be certain of that;
+I suspect Pierce himself would have responded to this in much the same way I will, though I can't be certain of that;
 so I'll present my reply as my own.